cf7/Fourier/README.md

 Implement navigation to map translations to their code origins

 ## References
-Of course, as often happens, a few months after ideating and building this project, I find out that someone else has already done it.
+Of course, as often happens, a few months after ideating and building this project, I find out that someone else has already done something very similar.
 Fortunately, my original idea takes their concept at least one step further by extending the transformation to natural language.
-Here's an excellent tool I found that is pretty much Fourier but stops at abstract syntax trees.\
+Here's an excellent tool I found that is almost identical to Fourier with the exception that does not use machine learning or natural language processing but instead only generates abstract syntax trees.\
 [AST Explorer](https://astexplorer.net/)